shanecoen/the-monkees-project/README.md

 ### Testing:

 This website was tested at every single stage to ensure that it responded correctly to every device type.
+Some of the device types used for testing included; Lenovo IdeaPad 100 laptop, Samsung Galaxy 7 Inch Tablet, Amazon Fire 6 Inch Tablet, Apple iPad 9.7 Inch, and a number of mobile phone brands such as Apple iPhone, samsung and Huawei.
 Media Queries were used where required to ensure that every aspect responded as desired with regard to image size, layout, positioning etc.

 It was tested using various browsers i.e. Google Chrome, Microsoft Edge and Mozilla Firefox etc. utilising available tools such as
 Chrome's dev tools and Firefox's Responsive design mode.
 The site could then be inspected as it was being worked on and any changes being made to the site were constantly